bobolopolis/grav-plugin-jscomments/README.md

 # Grav JSComments Plugin

-**jscomments** is a [Grav](http://github.com/getgrav/grav) plugin which allows Grav to integrate comments into individual pages from Disqus / IntenseDebate and Facebook comments system.
+**JSComments** is a [Grav](http://github.com/getgrav/grav) plugin which allows Grav to integrate comments into individual pages from Disqus / IntenseDebate and Facebook comments system.

 Enabling the plugin is very simple.
 Just install the plugin folder to `/user/plugins/` in your Grav install.
 By default, the plugin is enabled, providing some default values.